passy/raspbian-vpn-router/README.markdown

 - Serve as DHCP server.
 - Serve as VPN-Client and relay.
 Enable/disable country masking for all connected devices.

+## Status

+**Incomplete!**

+By following the instructions you'll end up with a functioning VPN gateway connected via Ethernet.
+You'll still have to manually set up a route on your target which kind of defeats the purpose as you cannot do this on a Playstation or a ChromeCast.

 ## Plans